Chip Award Winner

 • firmwareVersion: Major, minor and release number for firmware version.

-• deviceIdentifier: A number that represents the device, instead of the name of the device (easier to parse).
+• deviceIdentifier: A number that represents the device.

 • enumerationType: Type of enumeration.